 The preferences of organized business interests are among the strongest drivers of policy decisions in American politics (Gilens and Page 2014).
-The opposition of business interests has been a crucial impediment to the advancement of federal policies to provide public benefits across a broad range of policy fields, including labor, environmental, and health policy (Layzer 2012; Hacker and Pierson 2002; Broockman 2012).
+The opposition of business interests has been a crucial impediment to the advancement of federal policies to provide public benefits across a broad range of policy fields, including labor, environmental, and health policy (Layzer 2012; Hacker and Pierson 2002).
 At the same time, business coalitions opposing public interest regulation have sometimes split as firms join alliances advocating for policy reform (Swenson 2018).
-The emergence of competing business coalitions has been particularly important in climate politics, an increasingly salient field of American politics (Downie 2019; Kennard 2020; S.E.
-Kim, Urpelainen, and Yang 2015).
+The emergence of competing business coalitions has been particularly important in climate politics, an increasingly salient field of American politics (S.E.
+Kim, Urpelainen, and Yang 2015; Downie 2017).

 A long tradition of analysis has highlighted the role of economic factors in driving variation in firm preferences.
-Broadly speaking, prevailing explanations posit that firm preferences flow from firms' assets and how these are impacted by policies (Helen V. Milner 1999; Alt et al. 1999; I.S.
-Kim and Osgood 2019).
+Broadly speaking, prevailing explanations posit that firm preferences flow from firms' assets and how these are impacted by policies (Alt et al. 1999).
 Research on climate politics echoes these findings on economic factors.
-Firms that are more reliant on fossil fuel intensive assets or processes are more likely to actively seek to block policies that would mitigate climate change by reducing greenhouse gas emissions (Downie 2017; Meckling 2015).
+Firms that are more reliant on fossil fuel intensive assets or processes are more likely to actively seek to block policies that would mitigate climate change by reducing greenhouse gas emissions (Meckling 2015).
 Recent scholarship has added nuance to these explanations, broadening explanatory factors from firm assets and business models to trade exposure of polluting sectors (Genovese 2019), competitive dynamics vis-à-vis other producers (Kennard 2020), and embeddedness in fossil fuel supply chains (Cory, Lerner, and Osgood 2020).

-Another strand of literature argues that these purely economic variables are insufficient to explain how firms engage in politics, highlighting instead the importance of political institutions (Martin and Swank 2012; Martin 1995; Woll 2009; Hacker and Pierson 2002; Pierson 2004).
+Another strand of literature argues that these purely economic variables are insufficient to explain how firms engage in politics, highlighting instead the importance of political institutions (Martin and Swank 2012; Martin 1995; Woll 2009; Hacker and Pierson 2002).
 Extending this work, we propose that the institution of federalism can shape the political engagement of firms.
 More specifically, we propose a home state effect.
 In federal political systems like the U.S., state policy and politics can affect firms' national-level preferences and coalition membership.

 The core mechanism we identify by which state policies can affect firms' national positions is cost absorption.
 State policies might force firms to shift investments and operations, and absorb costs, in order to comply.
 These shifts, in turn, can affect firms' positions vis-à-vis potential federal policies.
-The core mechanism by which state politics can affect firms' national positions is strategic alignment.
-More specifically, firms principally regulated at the state level might align positions with their home state governments to maintain or win political capital.
+The core rationale by which state politics can affect firms' national positions is cost avoidance.
+More specifically, firms principally regulated at the state level might strategically align positions with their home state governments to maintain or win political capital that helps them avoid future regulatory cost.

 We examine our argument in the case of the position-taking and coalition membership of electric utilities in U.S. federal climate politics.
 Electric utilities have historically been core opponents of climate policy advances in the U.S. (Brulle 2018).
-But, as we will discuss, electric utilities vary significantly in their national positions.
+But electric utilities increasingly vary in their national positions.
 This is a suitable case, in addition, because of the growing variation in state policy landscapes.
-While over the past two decades the federal government largely retreated to non-action, some states have led climate policy development.
-State climate policy has as a result grown more polarized: some states have expanded their policies significantly, while others never adopted policies in the first place or retrenched (Stokes 2020; Trachtman 2020a).
+State climate policy has grown more polarized: some states have expanded their policies significantly, while others never adopted policies in the first place or retrenched (Stokes 2020; Trachtman 2020a).
 To what extent is the variation in electric utilities' positions explained by variation in the policy and political environments in which they operate?